Apply for a national visa

 The requirements depend on your nationality and the purpose of your stay.

-You can find information on the websites of the German missions abroad.
+You can find information on the websites of the German diplomatic missions abroad.

 Procedure

-You must apply for a long-stay visa at the mission responsible for you.
+You must apply for a visa for a long-term stay at the diplomatic mission or consular post responsible for you.

-- Find out about the application procedure and the documents to be submitted on the website of the mission responsible for you.
+- Find out more about the application procedure and the documents to be submitted on the website of the diplomatic mission responsible for you.

-- Make an appointment at the mission abroad.
+- Make an appointment with the diplomatic mission abroad.

-- Download the visa application form, print it out and fill it in.
-At the agreed appointment, appear in person at the diplomatic mission or consular post.
-Bring the completed application form and all required documents with you.
+- Download, print and complete the visa application form.
+At the agreed appointment, visit the diplomatic mission abroad in person.
+Bring the completed application and all the necessary documents with you.

-- A staff member of the diplomatic mission or consular post will talk to you.
+- An employee of the diplomatic mission will interview you.
 For security reasons, this will take place at the counter.

-- In certain cases, after your application has been accepted, the diplomatic mission or consular post will contact the Aliens' Registration Office or, in the case of employment, the Federal Employment Agency in Germany, which is responsible for the place where you wish to live or work.
+- In certain cases, after accepting your application, the diplomatic mission or consular post will contact the foreigners authority or, in the case of employment, the Federal Employment Agency in Germany, which is responsible for the place where you wish to live or work.

-In these cases, the diplomatic mission or consular post can only issue the visa if the Aliens' Registration Office or the Federal Employment Agency agrees. - The visa is affixed to your passport in the form of a label.
+In these cases, the diplomatic mission abroad can only issue the visa if the foreigners authority or the Federal Employment Agency agrees. - The visa is affixed to your passport in the form of a label.

-- If you are already in Germany: Please contact the foreigners authority responsible for you.
-They are responsible for residence law issues and will decide on your application.
+- If you are already in Germany: Please contact the immigration authority responsible for you.
+It is responsible for questions relating to residence law and will decide on your application.

 Deadlines

-You can find information on dates on the websites of the German missions abroad.
+You can find information on dates on the websites of the German diplomatic missions abroad.

 Required documents

-The documents depend on your nationality and the purpose of your stay.
-You can find information on the websites of the German missions abroad.
+The documents required depend on your nationality and the purpose of your stay.
+Information can be found on the websites of the German diplomatic missions abroad.

 Costs